-It is the a nation that is leading music industry.
+It is the nation that is leading the music industry.

-It is a nation that has legalizes abortion.
+It is a nation that has legalized abortion.

-It is a nation that legalizes and celebrates gay rights.
+It is a nation that legalized and celebrates gay rights.

 It is a nation of devils, and the hold of every foul spirit….

-It is a nation whose president has endorses same sex marriage.
+It is a nation whose president endorsed same-sex marriage in 2015.

-It is a nation who shall with minions kill the saint’s of God.
+It is a nation whose president allowed the rise of Isis

-It is a nation who has committed fornication with the kings of the earth.
+It is a nation that has committed fornication with the kings of the earth.